imixs/imixs-cloud/doc/SETUP.md

 ### Hostnames and Network Addresses

-In case you are running your cluster in a private network, make sure that all hostnames of the cluster nodes are listed in the */etc/hosts* with the IP addresses of you private network.
+In case you are running your cluster in a private network, make sure that all host names of the cluster nodes are listed in the */etc/hosts* with the IP addresses of you private network.
 Otherwise your cluster nodes will probably communicate via the public Internet IPs which is what you want to avoid.

 ## Setup the Cluster